Doesn’t matter which Country you live in.

 Yes, it is a man’s world and those who think otherwise need only to have the courage to delve deeper into the happenings across the world.
 Media has played a mammoth role in bringing to light the plight of women from even the remotest parts of the world.
 However, there is no camera which can capture the day-to-day disrespect which is meted out to the fairer sex, in a veiled form or in a straight in the face.

-There is an unapologetic belief, that a woman is a lesser mortal.
+There is an unapologetic belief in society, that a woman is a lesser mortal.
 This notion can run so deep, that sometimes one may be oblivious to its existence.
 Perhaps even deny it vehemently if pointed out.

 How many times have we witnessed, heard, suffered or been an unfortunate spectator to a situation where a woman is disrespected?
 Treated in an undignified manner, her sensitivities ridiculed and hit below the belt?
 How many of us know of women who have been gravely hurt, abused and exploited?
 It can happen in the boardroom of a city office, in a village shop, a refugee camp or a hospital ward.
 Even the comfortable confines of a family home aren’t secure anymore.
 Can happen- Anywhere.
 Common factor- Gender.